 Extraordinary reports.
-A company that must file an annual securities report must also file with the Prime Minister, without delay, an extraordinary report if it intends to make a tender offering or secondary offering in a foreign country, or if required under Cabinet Office regulations (Article 24-5.4, FIEL).
+A company that must file an annual securities report must also file an extraordinary report with the Prime Minister, without delay, if it intends to make a tender offering or secondary offering in a foreign country, or if required to under Cabinet Office regulations (Article 24-5.4, FIEL).
 Cabinet Office regulations require such a report in the following cases:

-- A change of the company's major shareholder. - · A disaster affecting the company. - A determination on a stock-for-stock exchange, stock transfer, company split, merger, business transfer and so on.
+- A change of the company's major shareholder. - A disaster affecting the company. - A determination on a stock-for-stock exchange, stock transfer, company split, merger or business transfer and so on.